apify/apify-docs-v2/sources/platform/actors/development/builds.md

 ## Sharing {#sharing}

-You can allow other Apify users to view your actor builds using the [access rights](../../access_rights/index.md).
+You can allow other Apify users to view your actor builds using the [access rights](../../access_rights/index.md) system.
+[See the full list of permissions](../../access_rights/list_of_permissions.md).